luistinygod/WordPress-geeSearch-plus/gsearch-plus/readme.txt

 * Extends search to custom fields (AND query)
 * Sorts results by relevance
 * Highlights searched terms (optional)
-* Limit highlight feature to specific html elements (**NEW!**)
+* Limit highlight feature to specific html elements
 * Removes stopwords from search query
 * Integrates the stopwords mechanism with Stella multi-language plugin, by removing the current language stopwords from the search query

 Very easy to use and setup!
-No new database tables or complex configurations. gSearch Plus uses only WordPress' APIs and functions!
+No new database tables or complex configurations. geeSearch Plus uses only WordPress' APIs and functions!
 Simple and Clean!